zkamvar/predtimechart/README.md

     // import the module's entry point (the `App` object) import App from 'https://cdn.jsdelivr.net/gh/reichlab/predtimechart@1.0.0/predtimechart.js';

-    // set up _fetchData and options
+    // set up _fetchData, _calcUemForecasts (optional), and options
-    function _fetchData(isForecast, targetKey, unitAbbrev, referenceDate) { ...
+    function _fetchData(isForecast, targetKey, unitAbbrev, referenceDate) { ... }

-    }
+    function _calcUemForecasts(componentModels, targetKey, referenceDate) { ... }

     const options = {...};

     // initialize the component
-    App.initialize('forecastViz_row', _fetchData, false, options);
+    App.initialize('forecastViz_row', _fetchData, false, options, _calcUemForecasts);
 </script>
 ```

 # JavaScript API

 The component is accessed via the `App` object, and is initialized via the `App.initialize()` function.
-After that, everything else is taken care of by the app. `App.initialize(componentDiv, _fetchData, isIndicateRedraw, options)` takes these args:
+After that, everything else is taken care of by the app. `App.initialize(componentDiv, _fetchData, isIndicateRedraw, options, _calcUemForecasts)` takes these args:

 - `componentDiv`: `id` of the empty `<div>` to place the component into.
-- `fetchData`: function to retrieve truth and forecast data.
+- `_fetchData`: function to retrieve truth and forecast data.
 It is called whenever the plot needs updating.
 See the "fetchData data format" section for details.
 It takes these args:
     - `isForecast`: `boolean` indicating type of data to retrieve. `true` means retrieve forecast data and `false` means get truth data.
     - `targetKey`: `string` naming the target of interest.
 Must be one of the values in the options object's `target_variables` value.
     - `unitAbbrev`: "" unit "".
 Must be one of the values in the options object's `units` value.
     - `referenceDate`: "" reference date "".
 Must be one of the values in the options object's `available_as_ofs` value.
 - `isIndicateRedraw`: `boolean` that controls whether the plot area should be grayed out while waiting for data requests.
 Useful for applications that have a noticeable delay when fetching data.
 - `options`: `object` that contains initialization data.
 See the "Options object" section for details.
+- `calcUemForecasts`: optional human judgement ensemble model function. pass null to disable the feature.
+It takes these args:
+    - `componentModels`: an array of model names, a subset of those in the `options` object (see below).
+    - `targetKey`: same as passed to `_fetchData` above.
+    - `referenceDate`: ""

 # Options object